 The Dana-Farber Cancer Institute is a world leader in adult and pediatric cancer treatment and research.
-One hundred percent of all PMC rider-raised funds go directly to cancer research and treatment at Dana-Farber and the Jimmy Fund.
-This year, the PMC will hit the $1 billion dollar mark, a milestone that seemed almost unbelievable back in 1996 when I completed my first PMC.
-And, this year, due to the generosity of the Warren Alpert Foundation, any funds I raise are subject to a $500,000 match.
+And the need for private financial support of research institutions like Dana-Farber has never been greater than it is today.
+One hundred percent of all PMC rider-raised funds goes directly to cancer research and treatment at Dana-Farber and the Jimmy Fund.
+And, this year, due to the generosity of the Warren Alpert Foundation, any funds I raise are subject to a $750,000 match.
 So, while there undoubtedly are many worthy causes for your consideration, any amounts you donate to the PMC through my fundraising link will be “supercharged.”
 I would truly appreciate your support this year.

-On the morning of Saturday, August 3, 2024, I’ll again join my good friend and college classmate, David McCormick, as part of “Team Blue Heron,” so named because that graceful bird had special meaning to his wife, Ebit Speers, whom we lost in October 2021.
-During the ride, I’ll be thinking of my brother John, in whose memory I am dedicating this ride, knowing that I have an additional angel pushing me along.
-As I make my way up each hill, I also know I will be sustained by the strength and perseverance of the now countless family members, friends and co-workers who have faced cancer with both courage and grace.
+On the morning of Saturday, August 2, 2025, I’ll join good friends and thousands of riders leaving Sturbridge for the last time, all with a singular goal: do what they can to help find a cure for cancer.
+As I make my way up each hill, I know I will be sustained by the strength and perseverance of the now countless family members, friends and co-workers who have faced cancer with both courage and grace.

 Thank you.